bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

    An Axon Ivy Engine Enterprise Edition consists of multiple engine instances (nodes) that are running on different machines.

-   In an Axon Ivy Engine Enterprise Edition the *Application* and *Environment* data caches will be created on each node independently.
+   In an Axon Ivy Engine Enterprise Edition the *Application* data cache will be created on each node independently.
    However, if a data cache is invalidated on one cluster node either by timeout or explicitly, then it will be automatically invalidated on all other cluster nodes as well.